Benunc/better-click-to-tweet/better-click-to-tweet/tags/2.0.1/readme.txt

 == Changelog ==

-= 2.0.3 =
-* updated CSS to remove underline on "Click to Tweet" on Twenty Fifteen theme (and others!)

-= 2.0.2 =
-* fixed bug introduced in 2.0 related to javascript.

 = 2.0.1 =
 * added in support for RSS feeds: when outputting to an RSS feed, the click-to-tweet text will be smartly formatted.
 * added css declarations to deal with issues in the Twenty Fifteen theme.